scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 however, finding the maximum of the first derivative is trivial, particularly since the time before and shortly after the EOC can be excluded to avoid the peak in the derivative around the EOC.

-In the current version of UConnRCMPy :cite:`uconnrcmpy`, the first derivative of the experimental pressure trace is computed by a second-order forward differencing method.
+In the current version of UConnRCMPy [Weber2016]_, the first derivative of the experimental pressure trace is computed by a second-order forward differencing method.
 The derivative is then smoothed by the moving average algorithm with a width of 151 points.
 This value for the moving average window was chosen empirically.